Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Robyn pointing to the sign of Pano Petali just outside of Artemonas on Sifnos.

 Gavin walking down a flat, incredibly narrow alley between traditional white houses with blue doors.
+Wandering the quiet streets is one of the best reasons to visit Sifnos.

 For those with chronic pain or mobility issues, I found it easy to walk around each town we visited.